Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: DATASETS AND EVALUATION METRICS

-\paragraph{\textbf{CSSRS-Suicide}\cite{gaur2019knowledge}} The CSSRS-Suicide dataset contains posts collected from 15 mental health-related subreddits between 2005 and 2016.
-Four specialized psychiatrists manually assessed 500 users according to the guidelines of the Columbia Suicide Severity Rating Scale (C-SSRS), classifying their suicide risk into five levels: supportive, indicator, ideation, behavior, and attempt. attempt.The dataset was applied to the five levels of suicide risk prediction.
+\textbf{CSSRS-Suicide}\cite{gaur2019knowledge}: The CSSRS-Suicide dataset contains posts collected from 15 mental health-related subreddits between 2005 and 2016.
+Four specialized psychiatrists manually assessed 500 users according to the guidelines of the Columbia Suicide Severity Rating Scale, classifying their suicide risk into five levels.
+The dataset was applied to the five levels of suicide risk detection.

-\paragraph{\textbf{RSDD}\cite{yates2017depression}} The Reddit Self-Reported Depression Diagnosis (RSDD) dataset contains posts from more than 9,000 users who consider themselves to have been diagnosed with depression (known as “diagnosed users”), as well as posts from more than 107,000 undiagnosed users.
-Importantly, any content from diagnosed users that appeared in mental health-focused subreddits or contained explicit depression-related phrases (e.g., “I was diagnosed with depression”) was excluded from the dataset.
-The dataset was applied to binary depression predictions.
+\textbf{RSDD}\cite{yates2017depression}: This dataset contains posts from more than 9,000 users who have been diagnosed with depression, as well as posts from more than 107,000 undiagnosed users.
+Importantly, any content from diagnosed users that appeared in mental health-focused subreddits or contained explicit depression-related phrases was excluded from the dataset.
+The dataset was applied to binary depression detection.

+\textbf{SWMH}\cite{ji2021suicidal}: This dataset is collected from multiple mental health-related subreddits on Reddit, including r/SuicideWatch.
+This collection contains a total of 54,412 posts.
+It contains discussions about suicide attempts and mental disorders such as depression, anxiety, and bipolar disorder.
+This dataset is used for research on suicidal ideation and multiple mental disorder detection.

-\paragraph{\textbf{Twt-60Users}\cite{jamil2017monitoring}} The dataset used the Twitter API to collect tweets from 60 users during 2015.
+\textbf{Twt-60Users}\cite{jamil2017monitoring}: The dataset used the Twitter API to collect tweets from 60 users during 2015.
 The tweets were meticulously annotated by two professionals to determine the presence of depressive signals.
-Notably, the dataset showed a strong imbalance, with about 90.7\% of the tweets labeled as non-depressed.
-This is because most of the tweets did not show signs of mental disorders.
-The dataset is suitable for binary depression prediction.
+The dataset is suitable for binary depression detection.

-\paragraph{\textbf{TMDD}\cite{gui2019cooperative}} The dataset was constructed in two steps, firstly, tweets from users within a certain time frame were obtained based on self-diagnosis (I am/ I was/ I've been diagnosed depression), which constitutes the text depression dataset.
-Subsequently, all images were collected using Twitter API based on the IDs of the said tweets.
+\textbf{TMDD}\cite{gui2019cooperative}: The dataset was constructed in two steps.
+Firstly, tweets from users within a certain time frame were obtained based on self-diagnosis, which constitutes the text depression dataset.
+Subsequently, all images were collected using Twitter API based on the tweet IDs.
 A new multimodal dataset was constructed based on these images and tweets.

-\paragraph{\textbf{SOS-HL-1K}\cite{qi2023supervised}} The data is obtained by crawling user comments on the blog “Zoufan” in the microblogging platform.
+\textbf{SOS-HL-1K}\cite{qi2023supervised}: The data is obtained by crawling user comments on the blog “Zoufan” in the microblogging platform.
 The dataset consists of textual data, mainly user comments.
 The dataset was annotated by a qualified psychologist.
-The dataset is suitable for binary depression prediction.
+The dataset is suitable for binary suicide risk detection.